Connecting to a Windows VM via PowerShell

 Id Name ComputerName ComputerType State ConfigurationName Availability -- ---- ------------ ------------ ----- ----------------- ------------ 2 WinRM2 <IP_address> RemoteMachine Opened Microsoft.PowerShell Available

-Run the command on a remote VM:
+Run this command on a remote VM:

 $scriptBlock = { Get-Process } $invokeCommand = @{ ScriptBlock = $scriptBlock Session = $session } Invoke-Command @invokeCommand